The power of print advertising: Lessons from the subway

-Using London’s underground subway (tube) network as a prime example, I looked at three burgeoning challenger banks to find out what makes the perfect print ad, and how this can improve a brand’s reputation.
-I measured the effect of the banks’ PR campaigns using Signal, our AI powered media monitoring platform.
+Using London’s underground network as a prime example we looked at three burgeoning challenger banks – Starling, Revolut and Monzo – to find out what makes the perfect print ad, and how this can improve brand reputation.
+The effect of the banks’ PR campaigns was measured with Signal AI, our AI-powered media monitoring platform.

 1. Use ad-copy to your advantage

 Starling Bank’s tube adverts first made an appearance in December 2018, sporting clever copy on a teal background that’s definitely hard to miss.

 “We’re out to get you,” the adverts boldly state. “…On track with your money.”
 Phew.